Jamoverjelly/Neighborhood-Map-React-Project/README.md

 3. Run the development server with `npm start`
 4. In your browser, navigate to http://localhost:3000 to view a running instance of the application

+> #### ⚠️  **Note:** Running the Application with the Service Worker in Production Mode
+>
+> The Neighborhood Map application uses a service worker to cache responses to HTTP requests for site assests.
+This permits the application to load during low-connectivity scenarios.
+>
+> Because this project is bootstrapped with Create React App, in order for the service worker to work as intended, the app must be launched in production mode.
+The above instructions are intended for running the application *in development mode only*.
+>
+> To run the project in production mode and thereby enable the service worker capability, follow steps one and two from above as normal, and then launch the application as a production instance by doing the following:
+>
+> 3. Start the application in production with `npm run build`
+> 4. Establish a production server instance with `serve -s build`
+> 5. In your browser, navigate to http://localhost:5000 to view a running production instance of the application
+>
+> The application's service worker should now be running and caching page content for low-connectivity and offline access.

 ## Navigating the Application